LHNCBC/autocomplete-lhc/README.md

 page](http://lhncbc.github.io/autocomplete-lhc/).

-This software, autocomp-phr, was developed by the National Library of Medicine (NLM) Lister Hill National Center for Biomedical Communications (LHNCBC), part of the National Institutes of Health (NIH).
+This software was developed by the National Library of Medicine (NLM) Lister Hill National Center for Biomedical Communications (LHNCBC), part of the National Institutes of Health (NIH).

 Please cite as: